Adds license headers to your source files

 Currently still in development, but will:

-- Accept a directory of source files to process (no support for single files yet)
+- Accept a directory of source files or a path to a single source file to process

 - Accept a file path containing your custom license doc block